vishaltak/gitlab-development-kit/doc/configuration.md

 - `bar`: (block without argument) This is using a block to set a value.
 It evaluates the Ruby code to dynamically calculate a value.
-- `fuz`: (block with argument) When the block takes a single argument, it expects you'll be setting child settings.
+- `fuz`: (block with argument) When the block takes a single argument, it expects you are setting child settings.

-If you'd dump this configuration with `rake dump_config` you'll get something
+If you'd dump this configuration with `rake dump_config`, you get something
 like:

 ```yaml